 Pan Fried Potatoes

-These are the best Pan Fried Potatoes.
-These are golden brown, crispy on the outside, soft on the inside, and begging to be served with eggs or Southern Fried Pork Chops.
-Made with simple ingredients you probably already have on hand, these pan fried potatoes are a go-to easy side dish that pairs with just about anything.
-No fluff, no fussy steps—just crispy potatoes with the right amount of seasoning and buttery flavor.
+These are the best Pan Fried Potatoes: golden brown and crispy on the outside, soft and tender on the inside, and perfect served with eggs or Southern Fried Pork Chops.
+Made with simple pantry ingredients, these pan fried potatoes are a go-to easy side dish that pairs with just about anything.
+No complicated steps here, just buttery, well-seasoned potatoes cooked until perfectly crisp.

 Just potatoes and a few pantry staples are needed to get that perfect crispy texture:

-• Russet potatoes – These are the best potatoes for pan frying because of their high starch content and fluffy insides.
+- Russet potatoes – These are the best for pan-frying because of their high starch content and fluffy interiors.
 Yukon gold or red potatoes also work if that’s what you have.

-• Olive oil – Combines with butter to help the potatoes fry evenly.
-You want a high smoke point oil, so canola oilvegetable oil, or avocado oil work well too.
+- Olive oil – Combines with butter to help the potatoes fry evenly.
+You want a high-smoke-point oil, so canola, vegetable, or avocado oil works well too.

 Olive Oil vs Butter

 My friends, it’s not olive oil VERSUS butter, it’s olive oil AND butter.
-The combination of these two ensures crispy flavorful potatoes.
-The oil has a higher smoke point than the butter, so that will help you keep your pan at a higher temperature without burning the butter.
-And, I know a lot of recipes call for unsalted butter (especially in baking) but I go completely against the grain and always use salted.
+The combination of these two ensures crispy, flavorful potatoes.
+The oil has a higher smoke point than butter, so it helps you keep your pan at a higher temperature without burning the butter.
+And, I know a lot of recipes call for unsalted butter (especially in baking), but I go completely against the grain and always use salted.

 1. Prep the Potatoes